Haidermb/Sentiment-Analysis-from-100-Websites/README.md

 ## How it Works
 1. when we run py run.py file
-2. The obj of MyTask class is instantiate
+2. The obj of MyTask class is instantiated
-3. The call the start() methode
+3. it will call the start() methode
 4. The Start Methode calls the following methods

    a) extract_articles()
       --> A article folder will be created in which all the extracted articles will be store with there UID as file name